How to Create and Edit Excel Charts in C#

 Create Charts Example

-IronXL supports column, scatter, line, pie, bar, and area chart.
-To create a chart we have to specify a few things separately.
+IronXL supports column, scatter, line, pie, bar, and area charts.
+To create a chart, we have to specify a few things separately.

-1. Start by using the CreateChart method to specify the type of chart and locations in the worksheet.
+1. Start by using the CreateChart method to specify the type of chart and its location in the worksheet.

 2. Add the series with the AddSeries method.
-This method also accept a single column of data since that is sufficient for some chart type.
-The first parameter represents value for horizontal axis.
-The second parameter represents value for vertical axis.
+This method also accepts a single column of data since that is sufficient for some chart types.
+The first parameter represents values for the horizontal axis.
+The second parameter represents values for the vertical axis.

 4. Invoke the Plot method to plot the chart.
 The method will plot the chart using all the data that was added.
-Multiple call of this method leads to plotting multiple charts instead of modifying the existing chart.
+Multiple calls to this method lead to plotting multiple charts instead of modifying the existing chart.

 Let's create some charts from the data in the chart.xlsx Excel file.
 A preview of the data is displayed below: